-- a.
-Focusing on rapid development of a housing plan to assist with quickly locating and accessing housing, obtaining necessary documents, accessing income and benefits, and connecting to community services and supports to promote stability and prevent returns to Homelessness. - b.
-Assisting Participants become document ready.
-This includes, but not limited to, the following: - 1.
-Birth Certificate - 2.
-Social Security Card - 3.
-Disability Verification - 4.
-Homeless History - c.
-Ensure that permanent housing leases do not include stipulations beyond those that are customary, legal, and enforceable under local and State housing law. - d.
-Providing services and supports to help Participants to understand and comply with lease obligations, reduce risks to stable tenancy, and prevent eviction. - e.
+a.
+Focusing on rapid development of a housing plan to assist with quickly locating and accessing housing, obtaining necessary documents,

+- accessing income and benefits, and connecting to community services and supports to promote stability and prevent returns to Homelessness. - b.
+Ensuring that permanent housing leases do not include stipulations beyond those that are customary, legal, and enforceable under local and State housing law. - c.
+Providing services and support to help Participants to understand and comply with lease obligations, reduce risks to stable tenancy, and prevent eviction. - d.
 Continuing to serve and re-house individuals and Families who have lost their housing and helping them to overcome barriers to stable tenancy.